apache/beam/beam-site/get-started/wordcount-example.md

 input text for all the examples is a set of Shakespeare's texts.

 Each WordCount example introduces different concepts in the Beam programming model.
-Begin by understanding Minimal WordCount, the simplest of the examples.
+Begin by understanding MinimalWordCount, the simplest of the examples.
 Once you feel comfortable with the basic principles in building a pipeline, continue on to learn more concepts in the other examples.

-* **Minimal WordCount** demonstrates the basic principles involved in building a pipeline.
+* **MinimalWordCount** demonstrates the basic principles involved in building a pipeline.
 * **WordCount** introduces some of the more common best practices in creating re-usable and maintainable pipelines.
-* **Debugging WordCount** introduces logging and debugging practices.
+* **DebuggingWordCount** introduces logging and debugging practices.
-* **Windowed WordCount** demonstrates how you can use Beam's programming model to handle both bounded and unbounded datasets.
+* **WindowedWordCount** demonstrates how you can use Beam's programming model to handle both bounded and unbounded datasets.

 ## MinimalWordCount example

-Minimal WordCount demonstrates a simple pipeline that can read from a text file, apply transforms to tokenize and count the words, and write the data to an output text file.
+MinimalWordCount demonstrates a simple pipeline that can read from a text file, apply transforms to tokenize and count the words, and write the data to an output text file.
 This example hard-codes the locations for its input and output files and doesn't perform any error checking; it is intended to only show you